 Our index universe is composed by both “pure plays” and second-order key beneficiaries of the rise of hydrogen.
 The overall idea is to identify companies which will largely benefit from the wide-spread use of hydrogen.
 Thus, we identify companies that are materially impacting the growth of this transforming economy.
 These companies are engaged in the generation, storage, and consumption of hydrogen as an alternative energy source.

-Overrepresented industry groups in our index universe are electrical products, electronic components, electronic equipment and instruments, as well as electronics and appliances.
+Overrepresented industry groups in our index universe are electrical products, industrial machinery, as well as motor vehicles.
 Seven out of 30 companies are from the broader field of electronics, which entail the most “pure play” hydrogen companies in our universe.
 Five companies are active in the car industry, either as car manufacturers or parts producers.
 Further four firms operate in the trucks, construction, or farm machinery business.
-Four companies are chemical companies, either major diversified or specialized.
 Given this large range of different industry groups, the index universe seems relatively well diversified.

-However, the country diversification in the index universe is low, with 16 out of 30 companies having their primary listing in the United States.
-Shares of six companies are listed in Japan, followed by three companies which have their primary listing in the United Kingdom.
+However, the country diversification in the index universe is low, with 15 out of 30 companies having their primary listing in the United States.
+Shares of four companies are listed in Japan, followed by three companies which have their primary listing in the United Kingdom alongside three in Canada.

-Examples of index constituents are the following (performance numbers in USD terms between December-31, 2019 until July-17, 2020):
+Examples of index constituents are the following (performance numbers in USD terms between January-10, 2020 until January-11, 2021):

 - Ballard Power Systems Inc. (Canada), founded in 1979 to do R&D for high-energy lithium batteries.
 The provider of fuel cell solutions is particularly active in the transport sector.
-YTD +173.41% (USD).
+1YR +219.29% (USD).

 - Nel ASA (Norway), founded in 1927 to test pure hydrogen for the production of fertilizer.
 Nel provides solutions for production, storage, and distribution of hydrogen produced with renewable energy.
-YTD +139.71% (USD).
+1YR +283.56% (USD).

 - PowerCell Sweden AB (Sweden), founded in 2008 with roots reaching back to 1993, when AB Volvo begun researching fuel cells.
 The provider of emission-free power systems produces fuel cell systems, as well as electricity and heat without emissions (except water).
-YTD +100.32% (USD).
+1YR +122.07% (USD).

 - ITM Power plc (UK), founded in 2001 as the first fuel cell company in the UK that went public.
 ITM provides electrolyser systems to generate green hydrogen and manufactures hydrogen energy equipment as well as hydrogen for fuel cell products.
-It offers hydrogen refuelling stations together with Royal Dutch Shell.
-YTD +306.80% (USD).
+It offers hydrogen refueling stations together with Royal Dutch Shell.
+1YR +462.69% (USD).

 - Linde plc (US), founded in 1879 to develop refrigeration systems for the food and beverage industry.
 The world’s largest industrial gas company is active in many parts of the hydrogen supply chain, from electrolysis over fueling technologies to energy solutions.
-YTD +15.81% (USD).
+1YR +30.13% (USD).

 - Paccar Inc. (US), founded in 1905 to produce railway and logging equipment.
 As one of the largest producers of medium- and heavy-duty trucks, Paccar is very active in the development of electric and hydrogen fuel cell vehicles.
-YTD +1.31% (USD).
+1YR +16.15% (USD).